tychota/saruman/README.rst

 - The code is at `github.com/tychota/saruman
   <https://github.com/tychota/saruman>`_.

-And... we're automatically being tested by Travis and Landscape:
+And... we're automatically being tested by Scrutinizer !

 Technologies used
 -----------------